arenaxr/apriltag-gen/README.md

 # Setup

+- Clone this repo (with --recurse-submodules to make sure you get the contents of the repositories added as submodules)
 - Install Python 3 and pip3.
 - Edit **Makefile** to reflect the right paths to python 3 and pip3 on your system.